Ninnat/ninnat.github.io/_posts/2019-09-15-operator-harmonic-analysis.md

 - (Burnside) *Every intertwiner between irreps is either an isomorphism or zero.*
 - (Schur) *For $k$ algebraically closed, every intertwiner is of the form $k\id$.
 That is, $\End_G(V) = k$.* [^2]

-It can summarized as follows: when $k$ is algebraically-closed, intertwiners between irreps behave like the Kronecker delta
+Schur's lemma can be summarized as follows: when $k$ is algebraically closed, intertwiners between irreps behave like the Kronecker delta
 $$\begin{align}
   \dim\Hom_G(V,W) =
   \begin{cases}
     1, V \cong W, \\
-    0, V \unicode{0x2246} W.
+    0, V \;\unicode{0x2246}\; W.
   \end{cases}
 \end{align}$$

-## The meaning of tensor operators
+## The meaning of tensor operator
 <!-- It will be convenient to use a more sophisticated definition later on (namely $G$-representations as $K[G]$-modules).
 To understand mathematical objects, we need to understand structure-preserving maps or *morphisms* between them.-->

 I claim that one does not really understand the concept of [tensor operators](https://en.wikipedia.org/wiki/Tensor_operator) in physics until one understands intertwiners.
 Why?
 Because *tensor operators are, by definition, intertwiners*.
 This can be seen by unpacking the seemingly circular definition of tensor operators as "operators that act like tensors".
 For concreteness, let us think about one of the simplest non-trivial cases of a *vector operator*.
 Let $(R,\R^3)$ be the defining representation of $\SO(3)$ and $\mathbf{r} \in \R^3$.
 A **vector operator** $T(\mathbf{r})$ has components $T_j \coloneqq T(\mathbf{r}_j):V\to W, j=1,2,3$ that are linear maps between irreps $(\rho,V),(\sigma,W)$ of $\SO(3)$ (that is, $T_j \in\Hom(V,W) = V^* \otimes W$) such that the $G$-action on $\Hom(V,W)$ (a superoperator $\sigma\dgg(R) \odot \rho(R)$ where $\odot$ is a placeholder for the argument) induces a rotation of $\mathbf{r}$: [^3]